quitepeculiar/SuperHi-Foundation-HTML-CSS-JS-Course/README.md

 # SuperHi: Foundation HTML, CSS + JavaScript

-## What this is
+## What this is - 15 Feb 2023

 Hello!

-The [SuperHi Foundation HTML, CSS + JavaScript course](https://www.superhi.com/courses/html-css-javascript-foundation) was, outside of a "Programming for Non-Programmers" weekend course with General Assembly, the first course I started on after leaving full-time beer marketing back in 2020.
+The [SuperHi Foundation HTML, CSS + JavaScript course](https://www.superhi.com/courses/html-css-javascript-foundation) was, outside of a "Programming for Non-Programmers" weekend course with General Assembly, the first course I started on after leaving full-time beer marketing back in Autumn 2020.
 It wasn't the first course I finished, however! 😅 After learning Python with [Code First Girls](https://codefirstgirls.com//) at the end of 2021, I didn't wind up completing the course until Autumn 2022 due to various reasons, but complete it I did!

 Apart from the homework. 😅 But that'll be another project to come!